moocow-the-bovine/dstar-gantry/README.txt

             ~/dstar/config/*/MYCORPUS.* \
             ~/dstar/doc/Changes.txt

+        If you choose to use a global configuration in your sparse "DSTAR_ROOT/config/", you will probably want to mount it as a volume in the embedded container by specifying ""-v
+        $DSTAR_ROOT/config:/dstar/config:ro"" on the gantry command-line.

   Example: Corpus Build
     Before attempting to (re-)build a corpus, you should ensure that you have fulfilled all the "Common Prerequisites".